chetan-code/ChessOnline/README.md

 It's important to note that this class acts as a foundation and should not be directly instantiated.
 Instead, create subclasses that extend `NetMessage` to define and handle distinct message types.

+## NetMakeMove Class

+The `NetMakeMove` class represents a specific type of network message used to convey chess move information between the client and the server.
+This message is used to communicate details about a chess piece's movement on the board, including its original and destination positions, as well as the team identifier.

+### Properties

+- `originalX`: An integer property representing the X-coordinate of the original position of the chess piece.
+- `originalY`: An integer property representing the Y-coordinate of the original position of the chess piece.
+- `destinationX`: An integer property representing the X-coordinate of the destination position of the chess piece.
+- `destinationY`: An integer property representing the Y-coordinate of the destination position of the chess piece.
+- `teamId`: An integer property representing the team identifier associated with the chess piece making the move.

+### Constructors

+- `NetMakeMove()`: A constructor that initializes the `Code` property to the appropriate operation code for making a move.
+- `NetMakeMove(DataStreamReader reader)`: A constructor that initializes the `Code` property and deserializes the received data from a `DataStreamReader`.

+### Methods

+- `Serialize(ref DataStreamWriter writer)`: This method serializes the data within the `NetMakeMove` instance into a format suitable for network transmission.
+It includes the operation code and chess move details.
+- `Deserialize(DataStreamReader reader)`: This method deserializes the received data from a `DataReaderStream` back into a `NetMakeMove` instance, extracting the chess move details.
+- `ReceiveOnClient()`: This method is invoked on the client-side when a `NetMakeMove` message is received from the server.
+It triggers an event (`NetUtility.C_MAKE_MOVE`) to handle the received move details.
+- `ReceiveOnServer(NetworkConnection clientConnection)`: This method is invoked on the server-side when a `NetMakeMove` message is received from a client.
+It triggers an event (`NetUtility.S_MAKE_MOVE`) to handle the received move details, including the associated client connection.

+### Usage

+The `NetMakeMove` class is an example of a specialized network message type designed to facilitate communication of chess move information between the client and server.
+It includes methods for serialization, deserialization, and handling of received data.
+This class is designed to be used within a broader networked chess application, where it plays a crucial role in updating the game state across the network.

+To utilize the `NetMakeMove` class, create instances of it to represent chess move data and use its serialization methods to send data to the network.
+Register event handlers to the `C_MAKE_MOVE` and `S_MAKE_MOVE` events in the `NetUtility` class to respond to these move messages appropriately on both client and server sides.